php-repos/phpkg-documentations/getting-started.md

 ## Introduction

+phpkg is a modern PHP package manager that is ideal for developers working on projects that require functional and object-oriented programming.
-Saeghe is a modern PHP package manager.
-You can simply manage your package dependencies and your codebase.
+It allows you to easily manage your package dependencies using `phpkg` in your codebase.
-It detects your required PHP files from your codebase and your application's dependencies.
-Then adds them to your code.
+It detects your required PHP files from your codebase and your application's dependencies, and then adds them to your code.
-This way you can take advantage of both; `Functional` and `OOP` programming.
-It works with git directly.
-It means there is no need for any intermediate repository registration.
+It works with git repositories directly, meaning there is no need for any intermediate repository registration.

 ## Requirements